Latent space models for grouped multiplex networks: A model for grouped multiplex networks

 where $I_{p, q}$ is a $(p+q)\times (p+q)$ diagonal matrix with first $p$ diagonal values equal to $1$ and remaining $q$ equal to $-1$.
-In this decomposition, the first $p$ and last $q$ latent dimensions are referred to as {\it assortative} and {\it disassortative}, respectively.
-Intuitively, similarity along an assortative dimension increases the edge weight between two nodes, whereas similarity along a disassortative dimension decreases it.
-For full generality, we also allow each latent component to contain a different number of assortative and disassortative dimensions.
-That is, we assume $\Theta_{k\ell}$ admits the decomposition
+The first $p$ dimensions are referred to as assortative, meaning that higher similarity in this dimension increases the edge weight, and the last $q$ dimensions are disassortative, meaning a higher similarity decreases the edge weight.
+We allow the number of assostative and disassortative dimensions to be different in each latent component, assuming that $\Theta_{k\ell}$ has the general form

 where $p_k + q_k = d_k$ for $k = 0, 1, \ldots,K$ and $p_{k \ell} + q_{k \ell} = d_{k \ell}$ for $(k, \ell)\in\mathcal{I}$.